asntech/scg-compute-cost-monitor/README.md

 ## Description
 The bash script `scg_compute_cost_monitor` calculates the monthly CPU cost for a specified lab group on the Stanford's [SCG](https://login.scg.stanford.edu/) HPC cluster.
 It allows users to monitor their compute costs and optionally receive email alerts if the cost exceeds a specified monthly limit.
 The script includes logging functionality to prevent repeated email notifications for users who have already been notified within the same month.

-## Prerequisites
-Before using the script, ensure the following :
-- You've access to the [SCG cluster](https://login.scg.stanford.edu/)
-- And you can run `get_compute_charges` command-line tool

 ## Usage
+Before using the script, ensure you've access to the [SCG cluster](https://login.scg.stanford.edu/) and you are on cluster.

 **Get the script**: Obtain the `scg_compute_cost_monitor` script and ensure it is executable.

 ```bash